Key Takeaways:

 In addition to an undergraduate biology degree, master’s programs call for letters of recommendation from individuals who can attest to your academic performance.
 Most letters of recommendation should come from your undergraduate professors.

-Since admission requirements vary by program, it is important to review school and program admission criteria before applying to ensure you are a good fit.
+Since admission requirements vary by program, reviewing school and program admission criteria before applying is important to ensure you are a good fit.

 Sources: